Your Experience Matters to Us

 Upon your arrival, one of our staff members will greet you with a smile!
-We’ll make sure we have all of your correct contact information, as well as any insurance information that we may need to bill for your visit.
+We’ll make sure we have all of your correct contact information, as well as any insurance information that we may need to bill for your visit (both vision and medical).
 You will also be asked to complete two forms.
 If you would like to print them and complete them ahead of time from the comfort of your home, you can find them here.
 One of the forms explains our EyeScreen photograph which Dr. Schauer, Dr. Aberle, and Dr. Dyke recommend be performed every year.
 This enables your eye doctor to document, review, and compare your retina over the course of your lifetime.
 (And you get to see the inside of your own eye – how cool is that?)

 After you have checked in for your eye exam, one of our thorough optometric technicians will gather valuable information for the eye doctor.
 This information will cover any current vision problems, your current health status as well as your health history, and any hobbies or lifestyle requirements.
 They will also ask about immediate family members since some eye conditions can be hereditary.
 The optometric technician will also gather information regarding your visual acuity, intraocular pressure, field of vision, blood pressure, and more!
 This detailed history helps your optometrist better understand your individual needs for your visit that day.